Years later, thief sends county money for stolen receptacle

 TOPEKA, Kan.
-(KSNW) – A Kansas County has an extra $75 in its coffers thanks to a former thief with a guilty conscious.
+(AP) – A Kansas County has an extra $75 in its coffers thanks to a former thief with a guilty conscience.

 The Topeka Capital-Journal reports that someone anonymously sent the money to Shawnee County along with a letter dated Dec.
 18.